 Main home in disaster area.
 Special rules apply to replacement property related to the damage or destruction of your main home (or its contents) if located in a federally declared disaster area.
-For more information, see Gains Realized on Homes in Disaster Areas in the Instructions for Form 4684.
+For more information, see Gains Realized on Homes in Disaster Areas, later.